syncfusion-content/javascript-docs/js/Diagram/Commands.md

 _In built commands_

 Command Manager provides support to map custom commands with the set of desired key combinations.
-The defined custom commands will be executed when the specified key gesture is recognized.
+The defined custom commands are executed when the specified key gesture is recognized.

 ### Custom command

-A custom command has to be defined with a set of predefined fields as follows.
+A custom command is defined with a set of predefined fields as follows.

 <table>
 <tr>